 - 17. The Leisure Asset Renewal Works budget totals £216,000.
-This is being used to address roofing concerns following the initial construction of the flowrider facility and replacement of the mechanical ventilation system at Cardiff International White Water Centre. - 18.
+This is being used to address roofing following the initial construction of the flowrider facility and replacement of the mechanical ventilation system at Cardiff International White Water Centre. - 18.
 The redevelopment of Pentwyn Leisure Centre is subject to confirmation of scope and then completion of final design to inform a tender exercise in respect to the building works and external pitches.
-Subject to this and approval of the business case proposed to be self-financing from existing budgets and additional revenue income, expenditure for the year is projected to be circa £200,000 meaning budget will need to be brought forward from 2024/25.
+Subject to this, approval of the business case and funding, expenditure for the year is projected to be circa £48,000 and will include a planning application, fees and feasibility study.
+Social Prosperity Funding (SPF) will be used to part fund the works this financial year with the remainder repaid on in Invest to Save basis.